 Other help and support you can get

 You might be able to get other benefits to help with your renting costs if you’re on a low income.
-Use our benefits calculator to find out what you can claim.
+Check what benefits you can get.